zvovov/whatsapp-web/README.md

 `stopsending`

+1. Type it while `chat.py` is running.
-This will allow you to only see incoming messages.
+1. This will allow you to only see incoming messages.
 Your messages won't be sent.
 To send messages again, restart the script.

 #### Exit